Axway/api-builder-docs/content/en/docs/release_notes/exeter.md

 Hide_readingtime: true
 ---
 ## Summary
 In this release, we added a new [plugin](/docs/how_to/enable_prometheus_metrics) to enable [Prometheus](https://prometheus.io/) compatible metrics in the application.
-Additionally, added support for automatically detecting XML request bodies and parsing them as a string instead of a Buffer.
+Additionally, we added support for automatically detecting XML request bodies and parsing them as a string instead of a Buffer.

 {{% releasenotes/upgrade %}}